milossramek/translation-scripts/tmxtrans/README.md

 Common switches are:

 ```
-	-k key           Deepl account key {taken from the DEEPL_API_KEY environment variable}
+	-k key           Deepl account key {taken from the TMXTRANS_API_KEY environment variable}
-	-l lang_code     Language to translate to {taken from the DEEPL_API_LANG environment variable}
+	-l lang_code     Language to translate to {taken from the TMXTRANS_TARGET_LANG environment variable}
 	-p path          Path of the omegat project {taken from the TMXTRANS_OMEGAT_PROJECT environment variable}
 	-i input_file    Input tmx file.
 Default: in.tmx
 	                 The file can be created using